TeamDotworld/rn-ble-advertiser/README.md

 import ReactNativeBleAdvertiser from '@teamdotworld/rn-ble-advertiser';

-// Use a switch to turn it on or off ReactNativeBleAdvertiser.init(); // Initalize the service ReactNativeBleAdvertiser.setData('1234'); // set the data setTimeout(() => {
+// Use a switch to turn it on or off ReactNativeBleAdvertiser.initialize(); // Initalize the service ReactNativeBleAdvertiser.setData('1234'); // set the data setTimeout(() => {
   // start the service after setting data.
 Restart if the data is changed after starting